bad/netbsd-devenv-scripts/README.md

 `MACHINE` is one of the MACHINE values that `build.sh list-arch` prints.

+`,run-build.sh` places the `obj` directory into directory defined by the `TD` environment variable.
+See the section on direnv setup below.

 ### ,run-qemu
 Runs NetBSD in a QEMU VM.
 It has sensible defaults.
 It has command line options to simplify often used QEMU incantations.